Volunteer Positions & Descriptions

 CHAPERONE/TEAM PARENT

 The parent chaperone is responsible for making sure swimmers are sitting together with their team (this is a league policy).
 The chaperone will sit with the team and help get them lined up for the Clerk of Course and Asst Clerk of Course before their race.
 Chaperones must familiarize themselves with the order of events and which heats are coming up.
 Swimmers should not be heading off to the bathroom prior to their heat.
-Chaperones will also help keep our team area tidy and ensure swimmers are not being disruptive.
+Chaperones will also help keep our team area tidy and ensure swimmers are following team rules and not being disruptive.

-CLERK OF COURSE
+CLERK OF COURSE / Assistant Clerk of Course

 STARTER